arsonor/AI-Powered-Knowledge-Assistant-for-Audio-Prod/README.md

 We also have some code in the project root directory:

 - [`test.py`](test.py) - select a random question for testing
-- [`cli.py`](cli.py) - interactive CLI for the APP
+- [`cli.py`](cli.py) - interactive CLI for the App

 ### Interface

-We use Flask for serving the application as an API.
+I use Flask for serving the application as an API.

 Refer to the ["Using the Application" section](#using-the-application) for examples on how to interact with the application.